Savannah Shamrocks RFC: 2013–present

-The St. Patrick Day’s Tournament
+The St. Patrick Day’s tournament

 St. Patrick's Day Rugby Tournament in Savannah is one of the largest in the country; every year the tournament has over 75 teams from Michigan, Maryland, Florida, Georgia, New York, New Jersey, Ohio, West Virginia as well as teams from Canada, England and Ireland.
 The St. Patrick's Day Tournament is held in Daffin Park, Savannah, Georgia.

-The Savannah Shamrocks have given a portion of the proceeds from the annual event to local charities and individuals in the Savannah and rugby communities for the past 15 years and will continue to do so.
-They also host their own float in the annual St. Patrick's Day Parade, the nation's second largest St Patrick's Day celebration.
+The Savannah Shamrocks have given a portion of the proceeds from the annual event to local charities and individuals in the Savannah and rugby communities for the past 15 years.
+They also host their own float in the annual St. Patrick's Day Parade, the nation's second-largest St Patrick's Day celebration.